firavoyage/blogging/pure/chemistry/readme.md

       2. ask mistral for equations in latex
       3. add contents missing on textbook from notes
       4. revise expression
+   4. omit some details (examples), place a @todo comment instead
 3. read sh sd textbooks and improve the details

 > **better not to write anything myself**